garyfleming/product-engineering/product-engineering.md

 If something I say doesn't apply to you, don't apply it.

 ^ If anything I say doesn't apply to you, don't apply it.
+I'm about 7 slides in and I still haven't told you what this talk is about so.

 ---

+[.background-color: #fcffe0]
+[.header: #75a47f]

 # What this is about